Grix (GRIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Grix Historical Price

-According to the latest data gathered on Grix live price page, the current price of Grix is 0.01994402USD.
-The circulating supply of Grix(GRIX) is 907.04M GRIX , giving it a market capitalization of $18.09M.
+According to the latest data gathered on Grix live price page, the current price of Grix is 0.01935527USD.
+The circulating supply of Grix(GRIX) is 907.09M GRIX , giving it a market capitalization of $17.54M.

 In the past month, Grix has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that GRIX could witness further price changes in the near future.